pellepelster/mango-documentation/properties.md

 # Properties

 Mango includes everything needed to equip your application with configuration options.
-Parameterization is supported from the command line using Java system properties, using Spring properties from the application context and of course storage in the database.
+Parameterization is supported from the command line using Java system properties, using Spring properties from the application context and of course from the database.
 The properties are defined using a Java based DSL and support features like fallback to other properties if property is undefined, default vales and a web interface to change properties in the frontend.
 There are three sources of property values the database, Java system properties (-D parameter) of Spring properties.
 The Mango property builder lets you define properties for one of this three sources and darüberhinaus supports the definiion of fallback and default values.